06 Dec, 2018 at 22:36pm

 Another example that XRP is not disruptive comes from XLM or Stellar Lumens.
 This coin was created by none other than Jed McCaleb, the very founder of Ripple, back in 2014.
 He created Stellar to simply solve over the problem he encountered when developing and later running Ripple.
 Since then, Stellar has managed to reach number 8 in the top of the market cap coins available.
 Stellar is famous within IBM and also does business in Australia for various payments services, as well as Indonesia and other countries.
 Because Stellar is one step ahead of Ripple, as with their involvement with IBM and so outside the world of banks, the potential of them overgrowing Ripple is huge.
 Also, there are smart contracts available in the protocol Stellar was built upon.
 Because of this, Kik, a famous $1 billion messaging app committed to moving their tokens from Ethereum to the Stellar blockchain this year.

 That's a hard question to ask, which means the answer is going to be even harder to find.
 It basically depends on what you mean by "scam", as the word has a wider array of meanings than you might first think.
 Let's take everything into consideration, shall we?
-Firstly, it seems that absolutely nobody uses XRP.
-Literally, like nobody uses this cryptocurrency.
+Firstly, it seems that most people, in general, excluding banks, don't use XRP for purchasing goods and whatnot.
 The fellows behind Ripple keep XRP in business somehow, by always keeping the price of the assets artificially higher than normal.
 How?
 By controlling the number of coins they release per month or year.
 They control the supply, which means they control the price, which means it can be controlled in an artificial way.
 See where this is going?
 Can you smell the scam?
 Next, this also implies that we might never ever know how much XRP is in circulation today.

 There might be one million, or a few million, but the numbers are most likely well below those reported by the mother company, which again, by ruling supply, is the only one that knows what's actually happening and what is true or not.
 Also, for all intents and purposes, XRP is anything but an actual cryptocurrency.
 It's centralised and completely operated by the company, which makes it much more controllable than the USD.
 Why are people still investing in this if the whole thing smells like a scam?
 Because XRP is listed as the 2nd coin on the market.
 Who would want to have something that has the 2nd highest market cap out there, right?
 Who cares that everything might be a huge scam after all?